-Course Schedule: Link here.
+Course Schedule: Link here (and this link is on Canvas).
 Updates will be posted on Canvas.

-Materials needed:

-- Be able to connect to lab Zoom sessions - Digital lab manual (will be available on Canvas, details to come)
+Materials needed: Be able to connect to lab Zoom sessions.
+Lab Manual will be provided as PDF on Canvas, and you will also be assigned a Google Doc to use as a laboratory (research) notebook.

 Welcome to BIMM 101: Recombinant DNA Laboratory!
-In BIMM101 we aim to develop an understanding of research in molecular biology through inquiry-based sessions.
-We will work in groups to design, collect, analyze, and critique data while learning molecular and biological concepts and critical thinking skills.
+In BIMM101 we aim to function as an inclusive learning community to develop an understanding of research in molecular biology through experimental design, critical analysis of data and literature, and experimentation.

-LEARNING GOALS
+BROAD LEARNING GOALS